 What do neon signs and nuclear physics have in common?

-Over the past month, interdisciplinary artist Kacie Lees has been meeting with nuclear physicists from the Facility for Rare Isotope Beams (FRIB) at Michigan State University.
+In early 2022, interdisciplinary artist Kacie Lees met with nuclear physicists from the Facility for Rare Isotope Beams (FRIB) at Michigan State University.
 FRIB is on a mission to explore new and unexplored regions of the nuclear chart; chasing deeper understanding of the universe and the nuclear structures that compose all of life.
-During her residency with Inquiry, Kacie will explore the commonalities between neon as an artform and the processes and curiosities of nuclear physicists.
+During her residency with Inquiry, Kacie explored the commonalities between neon as an art form and the processes and curiosities of nuclear physicists.

 Kacie Lees (b.
 1986, St. Louis, Missouri) is an interdisciplinary artist based out of New York and a professor of Neon at the School of the Art Institute of Chicago.
 Her constellatory practice blurs studio experimentation and instructional design through printmaking, illuminated line, and video.
 Lees studies polychromatic smears (i.e. holograms, oil slicks, rainbows, aurora) and the poetic power of optics to gain immersive insight into the dynamics of working with light as a tactile medium.